makersacademy/chitter-challenge/README.md

 end
 ```

-so when I saw `peep` I thought it was `Peep` though I hadn't wrap my the result from my query into a Object yet...though I had done it for the self.create just before...
+so when I saw `peep` I thought it was `Peep` though I hadn't wrap the result from my query into a Object yet, though I had done it for the self.create just before...

 2. I set up the database to get the time of creation of an entry automatically when we enter the data into the table.
    but I had a hard time formatting it
    when retrieving the data from the column created_at to add it to my Peep instance it was already a string which I couldn't format with `.strftime(" created at %I:%M%p")` so I used `Time.parse` before turning it into a formatted string. it is now very elegant so I will come back to it...
+error message:
 ![String create_at data](https://github.com/s-dousse/chitter-challenge/blob/main/screenshots/Screenshot%202021-12-12%20at%2018.43.31.png)

-3) testing TIME in peep_spec.rb
+3. testing TIME in peep_spec.rb
    there is problem with my query when I try to get some persistent data for the test

 ```
 peep = Peep.create(content: "One last peep")
 persisted_data = DatabaseConnection.setup('chitter_app_test').query("SELECT * FROM peeps WHERE created_at = #{peep.created_at};")
 ```

+error message:
 ![Error Message](https://github.com/s-dousse/chitter-challenge/blob/main/screenshots/Screenshot%202021-12-12%20at%2019.59.47.png)